kelseyhightower/nomad-on-kubernetes/docs/04-nomad-infrastructure.md

 service "vault" created
 ```

 It can take several minutes for the internal and external load balancers to provision.
-Use `kubectl` to monitor progress:
+Use the `kubectl` command to monitor progress:

 ```
 kubectl get services